 Co-founder and CEO

-Bess is More United’s CEO and one of the co-founders behind the movement.
-She initially spent several months juggling volunteering for the movement around her full-time job, but in November 2016 she left her job at Ogilvy to dedicate all of her time and energy to turning More United from kitchen table dream into powerful political force.
+Bess is More United’s CEO and a co-founder of the movement.
+She spent several months juggling this around her full-time job, but in November 2016 she left her job at Ogilvy with the intention of turning More United from kitchen table dream into a powerful political force.
 Her background is in policy, digital strategy and communications.

-Daisy joined the More United team in November 2017.
-Previously, Daisy was the joint executive director of Hacked Off, and worked in international affairs for ten years.
-As a Parliamentary candidate herself in St Albans, Daisy brings a wealth of experience in politics, policy and strategy from different parts of the political sphere.
+Daisy joined the More United team as Director of Campaigns in November 2017.
+Prior to this she was the joint Executive Director of Hacked Off and worked in international affairs for a decade.
+As a Parliamentary candidate in St Albans, Daisy brings an understanding of political incentives for MPs of all parties.

 More United’s board works with the team on our overall strategy, keeping progress on track and providing political advice.
 The board is also responsible for delivering on our legal obligations and making our movement as transparent as possible.
 You can find out more about our governance here.

 An academic and businessman, Maurice’s only experience in the political sphere is through his own stake in it as a citizen.
 The company he founded solves problems in business by identifying what motivates people, and this insight and expertise has been crucial in the founding and growth of More United.
 Maurice chairs the board.

 Austin is a digital communications expert with knowledge extending across the spheres of business and politics.
 He firmly believes that the innovations technology has brought to other sectors can be applied to the political sphere to create a democracy that’s fit for the 21st century - a belief that’s central to More United’s vision.